-- Once the NetCDF library has been compiled (or downloaded), you should have access to the library libnetcdf.a itself, the various files (netcdf.inc, netcdf.mod, ...) to include in programs, and basic NetCDF software (nc-dump and ncgen). - To ensure that during compilation, the model can find the NetCDF library and include files, you must declare environment variables NCDFLIB and NCDFINC. - NCDFLIB must contain the path to the directory containing the object library libnetcdf.a and NCDFINC must contain the path to the directory containing the include files (netcdf.inc,...)
-If using Csh:
+Once the NetCDF library has been compiled (or downloaded), you should have access to the library libnetcdf.a itself, the various files (netcdf.inc, netcdf.mod, ...) to include in programs, and basic NetCDF software (nc-dump and ncgen).

+To ensure that during compilation, the model can find the NetCDF library and include files, you must declare environment variables NCDFLIB and NCDFINC (again, it is also possible to set these environment variables in the makegcm script, as explained below).

+NCDFLIB must contain the path to the directory containing the object library libnetcdf.a and NCDFINC must contain the path to the directory containing the include files (netcdf.inc,...)

+'''

-setenv NCDFINC /wherever/is/netcdf/include setenv NCDFLIB /wherever/is/netcdf/lib
+setenv NCDFINC /wherever/is/netcdf/include

+setenv NCDFLIB /wherever/is/netcdf/lib

+'''